Language Arts

 Social Studies

-The purpose of the Social Studies program is to develop in students the ability to think critically about the human condition in order to make informed decisions that guide social action.
+The Social Studies program at International School Bangkok aims to develop in Upper Elementary students the ability to think critically about the human condition and make informed decisions that guide social action.

 The Influence unit examines the variety of influences that children have in their lives.
-It examines the cultural, geographical and family influences that shape their beliefs and values and how these interact with the values that ISB holds.
-Students explore how these can influence our actions, decisions and lead to greater understanding and empathy.
+It examines the cultural, geographical, and family influences that shape their beliefs and values and how these interact with ISB’s values.
+Students explore how these can influence our actions and decisions, thus leading to greater understanding and empathy.

 Health and Wellbeing

-Students begin to explore personal and social factors that support and contribute to their identities and emotional responses in varying situations.
-They also develop a further understanding of how their bodies grow and change as they get older along with aspects of human body systems and physiology .
+Students explore personal and social factors that support and contribute to their identities and emotional responses in varying situations.
+They also develop a further understanding of how their bodies grow and change as they get older, along with aspects of human body systems and physiology.

 Typical Grade 4 Daily Schedule